 Sharing My Journey

-Driven by a desire to learn more, my family relocated to Sioux City, Iowa, where I attended Western Iowa Tech Community College, studying Telecommunications Electronics.
-I earned the Federal Communications Commission (FCC) 1st Class Radio License—an achievement held by only 9% of women in the United States.
-This license allowed me to work in specialized fields such as RF and K-band uplink satellite services.
+Driven by a strong desire to expand my technical knowledge, my family later moved to Sioux City, Iowa, where I pursued studies in Telecommunications Electronics at Western Iowa Tech Community College.
+There, I earned the Federal Communications Commission (FCC) 1st Class Radio License, an accomplishment achieved by only 9% of women in the United States.
+This certification enabled me to work in specialized fields such as radio frequency and K-band uplink satellite services.

-As our family grew, we moved to Colorado, where we invested in real estate.
-I became a top associate broker and, after completing Colorado’s two-year supervision requirement by the Colorado Division of Real Estate, I became an Independent Broker.
-Expanding my reach as a broker in Colorado and Alabama and worked as an International Agent in Rwanda and Abu Dhabi.
+As our family expanded, we relocated to Colorado, where I entered the real estate industry.
+I quickly rose to become a top-producing associate broker.
+After meeting the Colorado Division of Real Estate's two-year supervision requirement, I became an Independent Broker.
+I later expanded my credentials to practice in both Colorado and Alabama and worked internationally as a real estate agent in Rwanda and Abu Dhabi.

-Continuing with my passion for helping others, I travel locally and internationally on mission assignments.
-Bringing relief for hurricane victims, school supplies and tuition for international students, and securing property to build school buildings in Rwanda.
+Beyond my professional roles, I remain committed to humanitarian service, traveling locally and internationally on mission assignments.
+These efforts have included providing relief for hurricane victims, supporting international students with school supplies and tuition, and securing land for school development projects in Rwanda.

 Previous